chrishokamp/constrained_decoding/README.md

 ## Lexically Constrained Decoding with Grid Beam Search

-This project is a reference implementation of Grid Beam Search for Lexically Constrained Decoding.
+This project is a reference implementation of Grid Beam Search (GBS) as presented in [Lexically Constrained Decoding For Sequence Generation](https://arxiv.org/abs/1704.07138).

 We provide two sample implementations of translation models -- one using our framework for Neural Interactive Machine Translation,